ubuntu-mate/ubuntu-mate.org/_drafts/2020-03-31-ubuntu-mate-focal.md

 The key-bindings compliment existing well established alternatives.
 So if
 <kbd>Ctrl</kbd> + <kbd>Alt</kbd> + <kbd>T</kbd> (Terminal) and
 <kbd>Ctrl</kbd> + <kbd>Alt</kbd> + <kbd>L</kbd> (Lock Screen) are ingrained in
-your muscle 💪 memory 🧠 they are still available too.
+your muscle :muscle: memory 🧠 they are still available too.
 You can find all the keyboard shortcuts documented in the **Getting Started section of Ubuntu MATE Welcome**.